Community Matters

 What are the courses?

 Sexual Assault Prevention for Graduate Students is an online education course for all graduate students.
-It is an interactive, online course designed to inform students about sexual assault issues.
-The confidential, research-based course provides students with accurate information in a non-judgmental tone and provides personalized feedback that encourages students to consider their own decisions and those of their peers.
+It is an interactive online course designed to inform students about sexual assault issues.
+The confidential, research-based course provides students with accurate information in a non-judgmental tone.
+It provides personalized feedback that encourages students to consider their own decisions and those of their peers.

 What can students expect from the course?

-The online courses take approximately 1 hour to complete and can be taken in segments.
-Students will have access to the program 24 hours a day and can complete the course at their own pace before scheduled deadlines.
-It is essential that students complete the course from start to finish to ensure an effective curricular and prevention experience.
+The online courses take approximately one hour and can be taken in segments.
+Students can access the program 24 hours a day and complete the course at their own pace before scheduled deadlines.
+Students must complete the course from start to finish to ensure an effective curricular and prevention experience.

 What is the content of the course?